The Middle School Block Schedule

 How it works

-The block schedule in the Middle School consists of “A” and “B” days, and students have three of 75 minute core classes on each day.
+The block schedule in the Middle School consists of “A” and “B” days, and students have 75 minute core classes on each day.
 These classes include math, science, social studies, English, physical education, and French or Spanish.
-Interspersed amongst these core classes are three 40 minute periods for elective and specialist classes like choir, visual arts, theatre, instrumental music, technology, Makerspace seminar, health or advisory, plus 55 minutes for the lunch and recess period.
-Over the course of two days, the Middle School block schedule allows students to visit all 12 instructional blocks.
+Interspersed amongst these core classes are 40 minute periods for elective and specialist classes like choir, visual arts, theatre, instrumental music, technology, Makerspace seminar, health or advisory, plus 55 minutes for the lunch and recess period.
+Over the course of two days, the Middle School block schedule allows students to visit all 10-12 instructional blocks.

 Rigor with Purpose